 How do contingency fees work in personal injury cases?

-With a contingency fee arrangement, you only pay attorney’s fees if your lawyer is able to resolve your case successfully through settlement or verdicts.
+With a contingency fee arrangement, you will only pay attorney’s fees if your lawyer is able to resolve your case successfully through settlement or verdicts.
 And at that point, their payment comes out of the money awarded to you.
 (Some plaintiffs feel that this creates a risk-free situation for them.)
 The fee amount is generally a fixed percentage of the recovery, which you and your lawyer must agree upon in writing before he or she starts working on your case.
-If your lawyer doesn’t obtain any compensation on your behalf, neither of you will get any money.
+If your lawyer does not obtain any compensation on your behalf, neither of you will get any money.
 However, it is common for the claimant to be responsible for paying court filing fees and other similar charges.

 Contingency fee arrangements provide a means for people who cannot afford a lawyer to access the civil justice system and pursue fair compensation for injuries and damages.
 Your attorney will build your case and represent you based on the agreement you enter into for future payment based on the amount of your settlement or verdict.
 In many situations, a contingency fee arrangement works as motivation for attorneys to obtain the best possible outcome for their clients simply because their clients’ success is directly tied to their success.Operating Under a Contingency Fee Arrangement